1cgonza/sas2016/src/keynotes/bendazzi.md

 imageW: 1200
 imageH: 803
 thumb: 'GiannalbertoBendazzi_small.jpg'
+thumbSq: 'GiannalbertoBendazzi_sq.jpg'
+date: 2016-06-28 16:30:00 +08:00
+shortAbstract: "The future is ours.
+We have been existing for 29 years, and progressing.
+We all have worked hard, unselfishly, united.
+Most of us are professors, and have had to submit the results of our research to the harshest critics: the young.
+We were not allowed to trick or to be unoriginal.
+Therefore we were selected in a Darwinist way to be nonconformist; and the progress of any science is based on nonconformism."
 bio: "Giannalberto Bendazzi is the author of <i>Animation - A World History</i> (2016), an encyclopaedic book in three volumes, 1456 pages, CRC, ISBN 113894307X, 9781138943070.
 His previously best-known work was Cartoons, a world history published in many languages.
 A film critic and historian, he has been studying animation since age 19 (he is now 70).
 In 2001, he edited Alexeieff, Itinéraire d’un maître - Itinerary of a Master, dedicated to one of the great masters of avant-garde cinema.
 The book on Quirino Cristiani, the author of the first animated feature films, was published in Spanish by Ediciones de la Flor, Buenos Aires.
 <br><br>
 He extensively lectured on all continents, and taught at the Università degli Studi di Milano (2002-2009) and at the Nanyang Technological University of Singapore (2013-2015).
 A founding member of the Society for Animation Studies (1987), he is also adjunct professor at the Griffith University of Brisbane.
 Giannalberto Bendazzi wrote books on live-action cinema, too: on Woody Allen and Mel Brooks."